willgdjones/pydantic-ai/docs/examples/weather-agent.md

-Example of Pydantic AI with multiple tools which the LLM needs to call in turn to answer a question.
+Example of PydanticAI with multiple tools which the LLM needs to call in turn to answer a question.

 Demonstrates: